bertomartin/nickjj.github.io/reviews/index.md

     <span class="testimonial-label dfd">Docker for DevOps</span>
     <em><p>
       "As an experienced developer I thought it was a great course.
-I found it helpful to get a good overview of docker and the course had some great working examples.
+I found it helpful to get a good overview of Docker and the course had some great working examples.
       It even filled some knowledge gaps in some tools I have been using for quite a while."
     </p></em>
     <p class="muted margin-bottom-none">- Jim</p>